-In Cambodia’s capital city, Phnom Penh, LGBTQ clothing designers at La Chhouk Recycled & Creative Fashion use catwalk fashions to battle discrimination.
+In Cambodia’s capital city, Phnom Penh, gay clothing designers at La Chhouk Recycled & Creative Fashion use catwalk fashions to battle discrimination.

 “Many think of LGBT people as freaks,” Seng Super, co-founder of the group told the South China Morning Post.
 “We want to show people that LGBT individuals are capable of creating beautiful things.”

 While visibility of LGBTQ people in Cambodia has increased in the past decade, anti-discrimination legislation doesn’t exist and many people who violate LGBTQ rights seem to live with impunity.

 LGBTQ people are vulnerable to homophobic attacks and abuse in the communities where they live, often from the people closest to them, such as family, relatives, and neighbors, according to groundbreaking 2014 United Nations report.

 Also, many parents disown their LGBTQ children because they think they bring shame and dishonor to the family, according to the report.

 The LGBTQ designers at La Chhouk Recycled & Creative Fashion turn recycled materials such cardboard, cans, plastic bags, bottles, wire, and straws into beautiful Khmer-inspired costumes and jewelry.

 At a fashion show last month in Phnom Penh, one model wore a dress inspired by the plume of a peacock and fashioned out of bottle caps and cement sacks.
 Other clothes walkers sashayed in plastic bag outfits that brought awareness to the endangered black and orange tiger.
 Plastic is readily available because Cambodia has an enormous plastic pollution problem.

 “We aim to protect the environment by inspiring and educating people so that they see more value in waste and recycled products, like aluminium, plastic, or paper products,” co-founder and designer Ith Sovannareach told Asia Life Magazine.